It’s official: IOC confirms Tokyo Olympics 2020 will be postponed due to coronavirus outbreak

-Japan Prime Minister Shinzo Abe proposal of a one-year postponement for the Tokyo Olympics due to the coronavirus outbreak has been accepted by the International Olympic Committee on Tuesday, marking the first time in history of the Summer Games being affected during peacetime.
+Japan Prime Minister Shinzo Abe’s proposal of a one-year postponement for the Tokyo Olympics due to the coronavirus pandemic has been accepted by the International Olympic Committee on Tuesday, marking the first time in history that the Summer Games has been affected during peacetime.

 The proposal was made by Abe during talks with IOC President Thomas Bach, Japan’s NHK public television reported Tuesday.

-It is an extraordinary move, unprecedented in peacetime, as the world battles the coronavirus pandemic.
+It is an extraordinary move as the world battles the coronavirus pandemic.

-“I proposed to postpone for about a year and president Bach responded with 100 percent agreement,” Shinzo Abe told reporters referring to Thomas Bach, head of the IOC.
+“I proposed to postpone for about a year and president Bach responded with 100% agreement,” Shinzo Abe told reporters referring to Thomas Bach, head of the IOC.

 The decision was confirmed by IOC in a statement later: